 What Is an Installment Sale?

 An installment sale is a way to structure an asset sale so you receive at least one payment after the year of sale.
 Instead of getting all proceeds up front—and recognizing the entire gain immediately—you collect the purchase price over time.
+This approach is known as selling on an installment basis, meaning both the payments you receive and the taxable gain you recognize are spread out over the years as the installments are paid.

 That matters because the IRS generally taxes you as you receive principal payments, not all at once.